|Kervihan||Self Catering||Flexible||5||10||3||Extra single beds, Z-beds and cot.|

 There are books throughout the property, including guides to the area and France in general.
 Maps and phrase books are available.

-Garden has an above ground 6m octagonal heated swimming pool, 10' trampoline, set of swings and rope ladder, boules pitch, and 8 bikes.
+Garden has an above ground 6m octagonal heated swimming pool, 10' trampoline, set of swings and rope ladder, boules pitch, table tennis, badminton set.
 Large patio to front, facing west, with bbq.
 2 tables seating 6 - 8 people each.
 Parasols.
 Garden chairs and sunloungers.
 Paddling pool for younger children.
 Plenty of grassy area for children to play in.
 Small patio at rear, facing east, beautiful for breakfasts and quiet times!

 Plenty of parking area near front door.